waveform-computing/dbsuite/docs/dbconvdoc.rst

 =========
-dbgrepdoc
+dbconvdoc
 =========

-dbgrepdoc is a utility for extracting all statements related to documentation from an SQL script; that is to say it extracts CONNECT, SET SCHEMA, and COMMENT statements.
+dbconvdoc is a simple utility for extracting comments for the SYSCAT and SYSSTAT schemas from the IBM DB2 documentation pages available on the Internet.

 Synopsis